 One of the most striking ﬁndings in political science is the democratic peace: the absence of war between democracies.
 Some authors attempt to explain this phenomenon by highlighting the role of public opinion.
 They observe that democratic leaders are beholden to voters and argue that voters oppose war because of its human and ﬁnancial costs.
 This logic predicts that democracies should behave peacefully in general, but history shows that democracies avoid war primarily in their relations with other democracies.
 In this article we investigate not whether democratic publics are averse to war in general, but whether they are especially reluctant to ﬁght other democracies.
 We embedded experiments in public opinion polls in the United States and the United Kingdom and found that individuals are substantially less supportive of military strikes against democracies than against otherwise identical autocracies.
 Moreover, our experiments suggest that shared democracy paciﬁes the public primarily by changing perceptions of threat and morality, not by raising expectations of costs or failure.
 These ﬁndings shed light on a debate of enduring importance to scholars and policy makers.
-(An earlier version of this paper, entitled “An Experimental Investigation of the Democratic Peace,” appears here.)
+(An earlier version of this paper, entitled “An Experimental Investigation of the Democratic Peace,” appears here.
+Online appendix is here.)

 Empirical Research on Sovereign Debt and Default (with Mark Wright).
 Annual Review of Economics 5 (May 2013): 247–272.

 In this essay we review the empirical literature about sovereign debt and default.
 As we survey the work of economists, historians, and political scientists, we also emphasize parallel developments by theorists and recommend steps to improve the correspondence between theory and data.